dfsnow/opentimes/site/content/about.md

 In this case, a travel time is just how long it takes to get from location A to location B while following a road or path network.
 Think Google Maps or your favorite smartphone mapping service.
 OpenTimes provides billions of these times, all pre-calculated from public data.
-However, unlike a smartphone map, OpenTimes does not provide the route itself, only the time between the two points.
+However, unlike a smartphone, OpenTimes does not provide the route itself, only the time between the two points.

 #### What are the times between?

 Times are between the _population-weighted_ centroids of United States Census geographies.
-See [Data]({{< ref "data" >}}) for a full list of geographies.
 Centroids are weighted because sometimes Census geographies are huge and their unweighted centroid is in the middle of a desert or mountain range.
 However, most people don't want to go to the desert, they want to go to where other people are.
 Weighting the centroids moves them closer to where people actually want to go (i.e. towns and cities).

 #### What travel modes are included?